artainmo/web-development/other/git/README.md

 In repository different sections exist such as code, issues, pull requests, actions, projects...<br>

 The project's section can be used to create a todo list relative to a certain 'project' in a repository.<br>
 Different columns can be created, todo, doing and done.
-Notes can be draged across the different columns to see what is left to be done for you or what you were working on...
+Notes can be draged across the different columns to see what is left to be done for you or what you were working on...<br>
+However this was present in 'project (classic)' and this feature does not exist anymore, you may have to use 'issues' instead for a todo list.

 Github issues allows project management by listing tasks and organize them into which are open and in progress while containing own discussion forum.<br>
 Those can even be referenced in pull requests and in other issues and receive tags such as feature or bug.
 You can also create your own tags.